fiske-halsen/DbEksamen-Soft1sem/README.md

 > * https://localhost:5004 for Postgres Api
 > * https://localhost:5005 for Identity server

- NOTE: it will approximately take 2 minutes
+ NOTE: The execution of the script will approximately take 2 minutes

 **Step 2: Run the test data endpoint if needed**